PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 .. hint::

     :math:`\boldsymbol{H}` is assumed invertible and PCPO requires to invert :math:`\boldsymbol{H}`, which is impractical for huge neural network policies.
-    Hence it use the conjugate gradient method.
+    Hence it uses the conjugate gradient method.
     (See appendix for a discussion of the trade-off between the approximation error, and computational efficiency of the conjugate gradient method.)

 .. grid:: 2